 1 | Ensure Arizona Is the Right Fit for You

 Arizona schools favor students who intend to continue to live and practice in Arizona after their medical school training is over.
-The exception is Mayo Clinic, which runs itself more like any private, competitive US medical school without an in-state or out-of-state preference.
+The exception is the Mayo Clinic, which operates more like any private, competitive US medical school, without an in-state or out-of-state preference.

 If you’re considering medical schools in Arizona, do your research to determine if the state itself is actually a good fit for your preferences and the type of education you’re looking for.
 Schools will be eager to hear why you are interested in Arizona specifically, and you’ll need to be able to authentically back up this interest with your secondary essays and interviews.

 Get to know the state and the specific cities of the medical schools you’re applying to.
 Are they a good fit?
-Can you see yourself living there for at least four, but possibly many more years?
+Can you see yourself living there for at least four years, but possibly many more?

 2 | Gain Experience with Underserved Populations